What is the Best Keyword Research Tool For You? [Free & Premium]

 To give you a comparison, here's what I get in KWFinder (which is notorious for its low amount of returned keywords).
 I typed the same seed keyword: best cheap protein powder.

-Look at those long tails.
+Look at those new long tail keywords.

 Google Keyword Planner obscures the longest tail keywords.
 These keywords get “sucked up” into parent categories.
 This is helpful for advertisers (the intended user of Keyword Planner) but pretty harmful for anyone doing true keyword research.